Writing revision ยท Updated 2026-06-01

 Rewrite structure, not just vocabulary

-Rewording alters how the information is organized.
-There’s no reason you can’t start with the result instead of the background, combine two short source ideas into one original sentence, or explain why a source matters for your specific question.
-It differs from switching out words for synonyms.
+Natural paraphrasing changes how information is organized.
+You might start with the result instead of the background, combine two short source ideas into one original sentence, or explain why a source matters for your specific question.
+This is different from swapping words with synonyms.

 Practical revision checklist